In My Life This Month

 We wrapped up our summer of transformation and headed into the late summer/early fall of medical testing.
 I’ve been poked, prodded, examined, questioned, monitored, scoped, tested, injected, and drawn.
 I had a clean scope for my EoE which was a reason to celebrate.
 Now to figure out if it is the medication that is helping me scope clean or the foods I’ve given up.
 The other tests were for various health-related reasons.
 I’m glad to be done.

-I’ve started playing with creating videos for A Quiet Simple Life.
+I’ve started playing with creating videos.
 I learned how to take video with our smartphone, edit it, and add music in Adobe Premiere Pro.
 (One of the perks of having a graphic designer/web designer husband is access to all the best programs!)
 My videos are still obviously beginner-level stuff, but I’m proud of myself for venturing out and trying something new!

 In Our Homeschool This Month